J.J. Spaun betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+OAKMONT, PENNSYLVANIA - JUNE 13: J.J.
+Spaun of the United States watches an approach shot on the ninth hole during the second round of the 125th U.S. OPEN at Oakmont Country Club on June 13, 2025 in Oakmont, Pennsylvania.
+(Photo by Gregory Shamus/Getty Images)

-J.J.
-Spaun finished tied for third with a score of 15-under in his most recent appearance at this tournament.
+Spaun finished tied for third at 15-under in his most recent appearance at the tournament in 2025.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on improving upon that strong performance in the 2026 Sony Open in Hawaii.
+15-18 with his sights set on capturing his first Sony Open in Hawaii title.

 Spaun's recent history at the Sony Open in Hawaii